p2k3m/ResumeForge/docs/troubleshooting-cloudfront.md

 - `upload:static` publishes every file under `client/dist/` *and* recreates the alias objects (`static/client/prod/latest/assets/index-latest.css` and `.js`).
 - `verify:static` confirms the aliases resolve to the new hashed bundles and that CloudFront can fetch them.
 If the aliases are still missing, inspect the uploader logs for skipped alias entries and rerun with `DEBUG=upload-static` for verbose output.

+If the `/api/published-cloudfront` probe continues to return `404`, the metadata file was never uploaded.
+Re-run `npm run upload:static` to push the supplementary `api/published-cloudfront(.json)` artifacts, then `npm run verify:static -- --skip-cloudfront` to confirm S3 now serves them.
+Once the metadata is present you can rerun the full verifier without the skip flag.

 Once verification succeeds, reload the portal.
 Browsers that cached the failing alias responses may require a hard refresh (Shift+Reload) to pick up the repaired bundles.